exercism/docs/contributing/chestertons-fence.md

 Two things:

 1. [This article in Second Order Thinking](https://fs.blog/2020/03/chestertons-fence/) is a good read.
+The quote "Do not remove a fence until you know why it was put up in the first place" is from this post.
 2. Your idea really might be new and great.
 Don't be scared or embarrassed to suggest it!